 To protect what is most distinctive about Australia, the nature of Australia, we need to address the threats facing facing our most vulnerable native species.

-If Australians are to protect what is most distinctive about this country – our unique plants, animals and ecological communities – we urgently need to overcome the key threats facing them.
+If Australians are to protect what is most distinctive about this country – our unique plants, animals and ecological communities – we need an ambitious, systematic, well-funded and nationally coordinated threat abatement system.

-It is not possible to recover all of our threatened species one by one through recovery programs.
-We need a concerted national focus to overcome the major threats our native plants and animals have in common – in particular invasive species, climate change, habitat destruction, changed fire regimes and changed hydrological regimes.
+It is not possible to recover all of our threatened species one by one through species-focused efforts.
+We also need a concerted national focus to overcome the major threats our native plants and animals have in common.

-Australia has a national system for responding to threats to nature.
-Under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999, the federal government can list ‘key threatening processes’ and prepare ‘threat abatement plans’.
+Australia already has a national system for responding to threats to nature.
+Under the EPBC Act, the Australian Government can list ‘key threatening processes’ and prepare ‘threat abatement plans’.